ccmucdenver/ccm-docs/docs/singularity.md

      singularity inspect --deffile containerpath.sif

-Then start a shell in the container as above, and you can do whatever you would  on a regular machine to examine softwares and their versions.
+Then start a shell in the container as above, and you can do whatever you normally do to examine softwares and their versions.

 Note: building a container will pick up current version of software, so the versions below will change when containers are rebuilt.
 ### tensorflow.sif